matheusjohannaraujo/continuum/docs/SchemasAndModels-EU.md

 > To install the dependencies through composer, use the command: `composer db-require`

+> Run the `config` scheme to configure and create the tables, use the command: `php adm d config`

 > If you want to uninstall Eloquent ORM, use the command: `composer db-remove`

 ### Defining Schemas